-Being able to feed yourself is important but being able to make a meal, is impressive.
-These days, cooking has become a necessity and, like anything, the more you do it the better you become.
-Whipping up a dish from scratch can sound daunting.
+Being able to feed yourself is important, but being able to make a meal is impressive.
+Whether from an online recipe or a cookbook, these days, cooking has become a necessity and, like anything, the more you do it the better you become.
+Whipping up a dish from scratch can sound daunting, and even with the help of a recipe app, it can take a lot of effort.
 However, once you get the hang of it, you’ll realize that it’s cheaper, healthier, and fun.
-From a simple savory breakfast to a sexy night in, give takeout a break and try one of these 32 recipes every man should know how to make.
+From a simple savory breakfast to a sexy night in, give takeout a break and try one of these 32 easy recipes every man should know how to make in their lifetime.

 (From The Kitchn)